Brazilian

 - Interactions With Other Cultures

-- Brazil has a history of cultural exchange, particularly with African, European, and Latin American cultures, enriching its own cultural tapestry.
+- Brazil has a history of cultural exchange, particularly with Portugal, Africa, and neighboring Latin American countries.
+These interactions have enriched its cultural landscape.

 - Conflict Resolution Mechanisms

-- Conflict resolution often involves dialogue and mediation, with an emphasis on maintaining social harmony and community ties.
+- Conflict resolution often involves mediation and dialogue, with an emphasis on maintaining harmony and social cohesion.

 - Cultural Exchange Programs

-- Brazil participates in cultural exchange programs that promote mutual understanding and collaboration with other countries.
+- Brazil participates in cultural exchange programs with countries worldwide, promoting mutual understanding and collaboration.

 - Trade Relations